 On alternate Saturdays transport may be available from Beeston or Nottingham – call Lee 07599 282851, but any other time is good too.

 Brinsley Animal Rescue is a not for profit organisation dedicated to caring for animals.
 Our primary mission is to relieve the suffering of animals and birds.
 Many of the animals that come to us are simply ’surplus to requirements’ from the meat, dairy and egg industry.
 Because such animals are deemed unprofitable then it is our aim to take them on and find them loving homes in which they can enjoy the retirement they deserve.

 Nottingham Green Festival is organised by grass routes community based volunteers, with no statutory funding.
-The ethical standards and environmental / human / animal rights ethos of the event are long established, having evolved from the pre-history of the Nottm Peace Festival from which it has grown.
+The ethical standards and environmental / human / animal rights ethos of the event are long established, having evolved from the pre-history of the Nottingham Peace Festival from which it has grown.

 Nottingham’s own Green Festival provides the place for the whole family to learn, explore and try the latest in everything environmentally friendly and ethical, whilst also having lots of fun in the beautiful setting of the Arboretum Park.

-Despite a break in 2014, the 2015 & 2016 Green Festivals broke all records in terms of visitors & stalls.
+The Green Festival continues to break all records in terms of visitors & stalls.

 You are therefore encouraged to support the regular fundraising events and join in with the planning group meetings.